 Domaine de Cristia Vieilles Vignes Blanc is one of the few white Chateauneuf du Pape wines made from 100% Grenache Blanc.
 The vines are old, ranging from 55-85 years of age.
 The modern styled wine is aged in 100% new, French oak barrels for 8 months.
 Only 100 cases are produced each vintage.

-Serving and Decanting Domaine de Cristia with Wine, Food Pairing Tips
+Serving Domaine de Cristia with Wine, Food Pairing Tips

 The white wine of Domaine de Cristia is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.